goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

                 LnkSta: Speed 5GT/s (downgraded), Width x1 (downgraded)0x060400
 ```
 The `LnkCap` tells us about the full capabilities of this PCIe device, here we can see that
-the current design is a PCIe Gen 3.0 x8.
+the current design supports PCIe Gen 3.0 x8.
-That said the `LnkSta` tells us our speed has been downgraded to that of PCIe Gen 2.0 at 5GT/s and
-that our width is only x1.
+The `LnkSta` tells us the current configuration, here we have been downgraded to PCIe Gen 2.0 at 5GT/s with a width of only x1.

-When a new PCIe device is plugged in or during startup, PCIe performs a link speed and width negotiation
+During startup of when a new PCIe device is plugged, PCIe performs a link speed and width negotiation
 where it tries to reach the highest supported stable configuration for the current system.
-In our current system, although our FPGA is capable of 8GT/s, since it is located downstream of the
+In our current system, though our FPGA is capable of 8GT/s, as it is located downstream of the
-Broadcom bridge with a maximum link capacity of Gen 2.0, the FPGA has been downgraded to 5GT/s.
+Broadcom bridge with a maximum link capacity of Gen 2.0 ( 5GT/s ), the FPGA has been downgraded to 5GT/s.

-As for the width of x1, that is expected since the Broadcom bridge is also only x1 wide, and the other
+As for the width of x1, that is expected since the Broadcom bridge is also only x1 wide, and our board’s other
 7 PCIe lanes are literally hanging over the side.

 {{< figure
     src="pcie_air.jpg"
-    alt="7 PCIe lanes left unconnected and hangging over the air"
+    alt="7 PCIe lanes left unconnected and hanging over the air"
-    caption="7 PCIe lanes left unconnected and hangging over the air"
+    caption="7 PCIe lanes left unconnected and hanging over the air"
 >}}

-Thanks to this we can confirm that our board seems to be working, and we can now move to figuring
+Thus, we can finally confirm that this is our board and that the PCIe interface is working.
-out how to get the JTAG connection.
+We can now proceed to establishing the JTAG connection.

 # JTAG interface

 Xilinx FPGAs can be configured by writing a bitstream to their internal CMOS Configuration Latches (CCL).
-This memory is volatile, so this configuration must be re-done on every power cycle.
+CCL is SRAM memory and volatile, thus the configuration is re-done on every power cycle.
-For in the field devices this bitstream would typically be read from an external SPI memory during initialization,
+For devices in the field this bitstream would be read from an external SPI memory during initialization,
-or written from an external device, like an embedded controller, but for development purposes overwriting the contents of the CCLs over JTAG is acceptable.
+or written from an external device, such as an embedded controller.
+But for development purposes overwriting the contents of the CCLs over JTAG is acceptable.

-This configuration is done by shifting in the entire FPGA configuration bitstream into the JTAG bus.
+This configuration is done by shifting in the entire FPGA bitstream into the device’s configuration logic over the JTAG bus.

 ## FPGA board JTAG interface

-As promised by the original eBay listing the board did come with an accessible JTAG interface, and there
+As promised by the original eBay listing the board did come with an accessible JTAG interface, and gloriously enough, this time there
 wasn't even the need for any additional soldering.

 {{< figure